 Tales from the Vault

-To add to your daytime meeting or conference experience at the Abraham Lincoln Presidential Library and Museum, invite one of our distinguished historians to give a 30-minute “Tales from the Vault” educational presentation to your group.
+Enhance your daytime event by inviting one of our distinguished historians or librarians to give a 30-minute “Tales from the Vault” educational presentation to your group.
 The talk includes a showing of artifacts that relate to the topic and time for questions and answers.
+This educational enhancement can be enjoyed at an in-person or online event.

 Presentation Topics (choose one):